 We're in the midst of winter, so my beard has come back.
 It's my favorite winter running accessory.
 The farmers' markets are less colorful than they were during the summer and fall.
 I've come to love root vegetables, so I still enjoy shopping at Union Square through the winter and the meals prepared from what I find there.
 I'm also enjoying the jams I canned during the summer.
+I also just made a batch of apple butter.

 I enjoy old movies: Sunset Boulevard, Double Indemnity, It Happened One Night, The Lost Weekend...
 Recently enjoyed Boyhood (incredible), The Imitation Game, and Madame Satan (1930, a hoot),.